amitmerchant1990/notepad/README.md

 This is an offline-capable [Notepad](https://notepad.js.org/) which is based on the [ServiceWorker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).

 > Like this app?
-If so, consider donating a small amount that will help my maintaining this project further.
+If so, consider donating a small amount.
+It would help me maintaining this project further.
 >
 > You can support me via [Paypal](https://paypal.me/AmitMerchant).